 I don’t normally wake up so early.
-However, the prior day, there was a lot of confusion about the bus I should take to get to a little village called Dana.
-I heard a lot about it and wanted to visit.
+However, the prior day, there had been a lot of confusion about the bus I should take to get to a little village called Dana.
+I’d heard a lot about it and wanted to visit.
 Public transport in Jordan isn’t easy; the buses tend to leave extremely early, and many destinations can only be reached once or twice a day.
-In my case, there was only one bus a day from Aqaba to Dana and no one knew which bus station the Dana bus departed from.
+In my case, there was only one bus a day from Aqaba to Dana, and no one knew which bus station the Dana bus departed from.
 I had talked to my hotel owner for help.
 He made a few phone calls and told me he was certain that the bus to Dana was leaving from the main bus station at 6am.

-It was a hot, dusty ride and the man in front of me chain-smoked the entire way.
+It was a hot, dusty ride, and the man in front of me chain-smoked the entire way.
 After four hours, we left the desert landscape and climbed into the hills.
 When we reached the next town, I was told to get off.
 As soon as I stepped out of the minibus, a taxi driver flagged me down.
 I refused service and told him that I was waiting for the minibus to Dana.
 “There are no more buses today,” he explained.
 “The buses to Dana don’t operate on Fridays.”

-As a solo female traveler, you are always on guard.
+As a solo female traveler, you’re always on guard.
 You hear stories of people being swindled or misled.
 It’s hard to let down your guard and trust others.
 Sometimes you just have to go with your gut and realize not everyone is out to cheat or hurt you.
 I learned that on my way to Dana.

 Laura Walker runs the website A Wandering Sole.
 She’s been backpacking around the world for seven months by herself and isn’t afraid just because she’s a girl.
 You can get more travel tips from her website or check back here every other Thursday for more stories by her.